 Have a Go Bag Ready

-There are three reasons people tend to put off preparing for a disaster, says Karen Baker, co-chair of the Listos California Emergency Preparedness Campaign.
+There are three reasons people tend to put off preparing for a disaster, says Karen Baker, co-chair of Listos California.
 "They either find it scary, expensive, and/or time-consuming," she said.

 The organization recommends packing up some items in advance so you can get out of the house quickly if you need to.
 If cost is a concern, you can assemble the kits over time.